 - 1. Read GENERAL RULES. - 2.
 All entries must be single birds. - 3.
-No pullorum test is required on pigeons. - Members may not enter more than two birds per class regardless of breed.
+No pullorum test is required on pigeons. - 4.
+Members may not enter more than two birds per class regardless of breed.
 Each exhibitor is limited to eight birds.
 4-Her's must be present when exhibits are judged. - 5.
 All pigeons must be shown with numbered band.
 Young birds must be shown with seamless bands or else be judged in the old class.
 Young birds are those born in the calendar year of the show. - 6.
 Judging will be by comparison only using the latest standards of the National Pigeon Association. - 7.
-Class will be offered for the following breed types: utility, fancy and flying/performing.
-All pigeons must be checked in by 1:00 PM on Sunday, July 21. - 8.
+Class will be offered for the following breed types: utility, fancy and flying/performing. - 8.
 There are no classes for Pigeons at the Kansas State Fair. - 9.
-All exhibitors showing Pigeons at the fair must have completed the Youth Quality Care for Animals (YQCA) by June 1. - 10.
-All Pigeon Exhibitors are required to attend the Livestock Exhibitors Meeting on Saturday at 5:00 PM in the Livestock Arena.
-Information regarding rules, fitting and showing, etc. will be reviewed by the superintendents and fair board.
+All exhibitors showing Pigeons at the fair must have completed the Youth Quality Care for Animals (YQCA) by June 1. - All Pigeon Exhibitors are required to attend the Livestock Exhibitors Meeting on Saturday, July 18 at 3:30 PM in the Livestock Arena.
+Information regarding rules, fitting and showing, etc. will be reviewed by the Extension Agents, Division Superintendents, and Fair Board.